+During the year the Company did not allot any shares or sell any shares held in treasury.

-The Company does not hold any shares in treasury as at 14 August 2012, the latest practicable date prior to publication of this document.
+At 15 August 2013, the latest practicable date prior to publication of this document, the Company held 640,000 treasury shares, representing 2.4% of the ordinary shares in issue (excluding treasury shares) at 15 August 2013.
 The Company does not have any warrants or options in issue.

-Independent Auditors
+Independent Auditor

-The Auditors, Scott-Moncrieff, are willing to continue in office and resolutions concerning their reappointment and remuneration will be proposed at the Annual General Meeting.
+The Auditor, Scott-Moncrieff, is willing to continue in office and resolutions concerning their reappointment and remuneration will be proposed at the Annual General Meeting.